 It’s always important to point this out from the start.
 We’re talking about the results for only one Page during a three month period.
 Sample size, industry, copy, landing pages, products and a whole lot more factor into these results.

-I have decided to focus on all campaigns that I ran with the intention of one of the following things:
+I have decided to focus on all The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. that I ran with the intention of one of the following things:

 - Conversion (Checkout)

 - Conversion (Registration)

 - Page Like